Open Future New Zealand

 Green Politics

-I was a member of the NZ Values Party, which in the 1970's was campaigning for zero growth economics and for environmental protection.
+I was a member of the WWW Link NZ Values Party, which in the 1970's was campaigning for zero growth economics and for environmental protection.
 The Values Party was perhaps the first "green party" in the world.
 They quickly became a significant influence on a political campaign, but without winning any seats.
 The main effect was for the existing parties to become "me too" advocates of many Values Party ideas.
 (A few years later the Values Party merged with some other groups to become the NZ Greens Party.)

 Population Growth